This year, a key theme for HIMSS20 is curbing clinical burnout with IT solutions.

 And last, Lightning Bolt has this very specific comprehensiveness.
 For example, there are some specialties and groups where scheduling is pretty straightforward, they don’t really need combinatorial optimization and all those different rules.
 For these organizations, we have a different product called Guided Scheduling that’s very straightforward and easy.
 Plug it in, it works, and then they’re on the platform.
 And if the complexity is needed, our software is there and supports those needs.
 Lightning Bolt has the right solution for everybody within the enterprise.
 It’s not one size fits all.

 I love that I am a part of a suite of solutions that support caregivers who take care of patients.
 I can’t wait to share some of our customers’ stories at HIMSS.

-Learn more about Lightning Bolt by attending our upcoming Lightning Session at HIMSS20.
+Learn more about Lightning Bolt by replaying our Lightning Session at HIMSS20.
 Hear first-hand from our clients how Lightning Bolt improves work-life balance and streamlines workflows.

 Want to see our solution in action?
 Request a demo of Lightning Bolt to speak to a Solution Specialist.